sciZer0/newdiscoveries/c/README.md

 *More on Gravitational Force (Invisible Hand) is [here](https://github.com/sciZer0/newdiscoveries/tree/main/a).*

-Exremely importantly, in each of the 4 cases,
+Extremely importantly, in each of the 4 cases,

 > ### During every moment of 30 seconds, Organism by its Hand is pushing the 20 kg object with the same effort (Force) equal 196 Newtons.

-*More on how to calculate the effort (Force) with which Organism is pushing the 20 kg object a bit below.*
+*More on how, in each of the 4 cases, to calculate the effort (Force) with which Organism is pushing the 20 kg object a bit below.*

 --

-## 2.4.
+## 2.3.
 New Concept of Work and New Concept of Energy

-In my opinion, any Work is the pushing that Organism is doing during some time by its Hand with some effort (Force).

-In other words, any Work is a push or combination of pushes.

-At first glance, some of Works might probably not seem to someone that these are the pushings.
-But in reality, any Work is a push or combination of pushes.
-I will give you just one example below.

-The heating-up is also a result of pushes, because any process of heating up an object is due to the increase in the velocities of particles inside the object.
-And the increase in the velocities of the particles occurs only because these particles are being pushed by some things.
-Therefore, any heating-up is the result of a lot of pushes.
-And this means that the heating-up is Work and that Energy (some resource) is always being spent on this Work.

 In my opinion,

-when Organism using its resources is pushing an object in a certain direction during some time by its Hand with some effort, even if the object is being motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.
+when Organism using its resources is pushing an object in a certain direction during a certain time by its Hand with a certain effort (Force) -- even if the object is staying motionless while the pushing, the pushing cannot be for free: some resource is being spent on the pushing.

-Let's consider again the 4 cases simultaneously:
+Let's again consider the 4 cases simultaneously:

 <p align="center">
   <img src="/assets/images/cases.png"/><br>